shaunsingh/nix-darwin-dotfiles/README.md

 `:LspInstall (language)` e.g. `:LspInstall java` to install the java LSP (jdtls)

 I also recommend installing [Neovide](https://github.com/Kethku/neovide) or [goneovim](https://github.com/akiyosi/goneovim) if you prefer a gui experience.
 A goneovim config is included in the dotfiles

-### VsCode

-My VsCode configuration is for those moments when I have to use vscode (pair programming) or for filetypes that work much better in vscode (python notebooks)

-You may have to install both the Nord VsCode theme, as well as the Vim emulation extension.

 ### Intelij